Pavia Cathedral

-Pavia Cathedral (Duomo di Pavia) is a church in Pavia, Italy, the largest in the city and seat of the Diocese of Pavia.
+Pavia Cathedral (Duomo di Pavia) is a cathedral in Pavia, Italy, and seat of the Diocese of Pavia.
 The construction was begun in the 15th century on the site of two pre-existing Romanesque, "twin" cathedrals (Santo Stefano and Santa Maria del Popolo).
 The cathedral houses the remains of St. Sirus, first Bishop of Pavia, and a thorn purported to be from the Crown of Thorns worn by Christ.
 The marble facing of the exterior was never completed.

 The Civic Tower (Torre Civica), known in 1330 and enlarged in 1583, formerly stood next to the cathedral.
 It collapsed on March 17, 1989.

 History

 Model of the Cathedral, 1487–1488, Pavia Civic Museums.

 The "twin" cathedrals of Santo Stefano and Santa Maria Maggiore, commonly called Santa Maria del Popolo, once stood on the area currently occupied by the cathedral.
 The two original churches were founded between the sixth and seventh centuries and subsequently renovated, but around the eleventh-twelfth century they were rebuilt in Romanesque forms.
 The two churches were deconsecrated and progressively demolished as the Renaissance construction site advanced; the last elements to be destroyed were the remains of the façades, landed at the end of the 19th century to make way for the front of the new Cathedral, while a large part of the crypt (from the 11th century) of Santa Maria del Popolo was preserved.

 Crypt of Santa Maria del Popolo, 11th century.